2023 Best Value Journalism Schools in Florida

 Request Information

-With a ranking of #6, The University of Tampa did quite well on this year’s best value schools for journalism students.
-Located in the large city of Tampa, UT is a private not-for-profit college with a fairly large student population.
+The University of Tampa came in at #6 in this year’s edition of the Best Value Journalism Schools in Florida ranking.
+Located in the city of Tampa, UT is a private not-for-profit school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UT are $31,274 a year.
+In-state tuition fees for undergraduate students at UT are $31,274 per year.

-Read full report on Journalism at The University of Tampa
+Full Journalism at The University of Tampa Report

 Request Information

-With a ranking of #7, University of Miami did quite well on this year’s best value schools for journalism students.
+University of Miami landed the #7 spot in the 2023 rankings for the best value journalism programs.
 U Miami is a large private not-for-profit school located in the city of Coral Gables.

-The average tuition and fees for an in-state undergraduate at U Miami are $54,760 a year.
+In-state tuition fees for undergraduate students at U Miami are $54,760 per year.
 After completing their degree, journalism graduates from U Miami carry an average student debtload of $14,500.

 Request Information

 Full Sail University did quite well in this year’s ranking of the best value schools for journalism students.
 It came in at #8 on the list.
-Full Sail University is a fairly large private for-profit school located in the large suburb of Winter Park.
+Full Sail University is a very large private for-profit school located in the suburb of Winter Park.

 Request Information

-Southeastern University did quite well in this year’s ranking of the best value schools for journalism students.
-It came in at #9 on the list.
-Located in the city of Lakeland, SEU is a private not-for-profit school with a moderately-sized student population.
+Southeastern University landed the #9 spot in the 2023 rankings for the best value journalism programs.
+Located in the medium-sized city of Lakeland, SEU is a private not-for-profit school with a moderately-sized student population.

 On top of its placing in our value ranking, SEU also did well on our Best Journalism Schools in Florida list.
 It’s in the top 15% of all schools reviewed in this analysis.